 The Consortium focuses on developing a strong, trained, and effective workforce in its seven-county area.
 Centralina provides administrative functions to the Consortium under an agreement.
-The Consortium reported expenses of \$3,017,072 and Centralina reported revenues in the General Fund of the same amount for the year ended June 30, 2023.
+The Consortium reported revenues and expenses of \$2,197,202 for the year ended June 30, 2024.